sot/kadi/docs/commands_states/index.rst

     'prev_att': (-0.0743435142, -0.559183412, -0.804323901, 0.186681591),
     'starcat_idx': 170518}

-As with :func:`~kadi.commands.commands.get_cmds` in the archive, you can provide a ``scenario`` keyword to :func:`~kadi.commands.observations.get_observations` to select a custom or ``'flight'`` scenario.
+As with |get_cmds| in the archive, you can provide a ``scenario`` keyword to :func:`~kadi.commands.observations.get_observations` to select a custom or ``'flight'`` scenario.